Southern Alps Traverse: Preparation, Food, and Gear

 Access

 Getting to and from the respective trailheads is via public transportation.
 For 2023 buses from Kofu Station to Hirogawara run from June 23rd to November 5th with additional daily buses from July 15th to August 20th (no booking required) (2,300 yen, 2 hrs).
 To give myself plenty of time on the first day, I caught the 6:55 am bus.
-For the return journey, there is one daily bus that leaves the Hatanagi Dachi Dam at 2:25 pm (arrives at Akaishi Onsen Shirakabaso hot spring bus stop at 14:35) to Shizuoka Station that runs from July 15th to August 27th.
+For the return journey, there is one daily bus that leaves the Hatanagi Temporary Parking Lot at 2:30 pm (arrives at Akaishi Onsen Shirakabaso hot spring bus stop at 14:35) to Shizuoka Station that runs from July 15th to August 27th.
 This bus needs to be booked online prior to departure (3,500 yen, 3hrs and 30mins).
 Outside of these dates it may be possible to catch a bus from the Akaishi Onsen Shirakabaso to Ikawa Station, but as this is a community bus, priority is given to local residents.

 Budget